DaveGoneRogue/thesis-NTNU/README.md

 #### Building document locally

+First, install the fonts.
+A "local" copy lies in the folder `Fonts` in the `A Latefx Note Folder`.
+For Mac users, double-clicking each of the fonts (`.otf`-files) should open up your laptop's font manager for installation.
+Windows users must copy the fonts (`.otf`-files) into folder `C:\windows\fonts`.
+Online download link and more info [**here**](https://libertine-fonts.org/download/).
+For any other font installation problems, "the internet is your friend".

 Option 1: **(Recommended!!)** Run/build the main tex file named `thesis.tex` with your LaTex program of choice, such as Visual Studio Code, Sublime Text, TeXShop, Atom, etc.

 Option 2: Build the document locally using the attached `Makefile`.
 This requires that you have a LuaLaTeX compiler, such as ['texlive'](https://www.tug.org/texlive/), installed locally, which has to provide the commands 'lualatex' and 'biber'.